kevo-tech/dirty_cafe_-sale---data-cleaning/README.md

-# Dirty CAfe Sales Data Cleaning & Revenue Analysis
+# Dirty Cafe Sales Data Cleaning & Revenue Analysis
 This project focues on cleaning and analyzing a messy cafe dataset.
 The objective was to identify data quality issues, clean incosistencies and generate business insights from sales data

 DATA CLEANING PROCES